Dre Campbell Farm

 How to Get Rid of Kudzu Bugs Naturally

-There are a few things you can do to keep kudzu bugs away.
 One option is to use a homemade insecticide.
-This is a great option if you want to avoid using harsh chemicals in your garden.
+This is an excellent option if you want to avoid using harsh chemicals in your garden.

 There are also some tactics to help prevent these bugs from invading your home.
 This includes keeping your property clean and free of kudzu vines.

 Below are more tips for controlling kudzu bugs.
-If you follow these suggestions, you might be able to keep them away for good!
+If you follow these suggestions, you can keep them away for good!

 1. Seal Cracks and Crevices on Structures